rorogab/rorogab/README.md

 - 🔭 I’m currently working on `AWS Projects`
 - 🌱 I’m currently improving my `Linux`skills.
 - 👯 I’m looking to collaborate on projects that make a positive social impact.
-- 🤔 I’m looking for help with bash scripting and atumation.
+- 🤔 I’m looking for help with `bash scripting` and `atumation`.
 Any advice is more than welcome.
 - ⚡ Fun fact, when I'm not in the Cloud, you'll find me immersed in a good book.

 <h3 align="left">Connect with me:</h3>